NEET 2021 Exam Date: Will NTA Postpone Medical Entrance Exam? Big Updates For Students Here

 NEET 2021 Exam Date: Days after the National Testing Agency (NTA) announced the exam dates for the third and fourth sessions of JEE Main 2021, students appearing for NEET-UG 2021 are eagerly waiting for an announcement regarding the medical entrance test.
-While the exam is scheduled to be held on August 1, the registration process, which usually begins 60 days prior to the exam date, is yet to be commenced.
-Though an official announcement regarding the NEET 2021 exam date is awaited, the delay in the registration process has hinted at the possibility that the medical entrance test could be postponed.Also Read - When Will NEET 2021 be Held?
+While the exam is scheduled to be held on August 1, the delay in the registration process, which usually begins 60 days prior to the exam date has hinted at the possibility that the medical entrance test could be postponed.Also Read - When Will NEET 2021 be Held?
 Students Wait as Education Ministry Announces JEE Mains Date

 NEET 2021 Exam Date: Final Announcement Soon